xmtp/xmtp-web/packages/react-sdk/README.md

 However, we do **not** recommend using Developer Preview software in production apps.
 Software in this status may change based on feedback.

-To keep up with the latest SDK developments, see the [Pull requests tab](https://github.com/xmtp/xmtp-web/pulls) in this repo.
+To keep up with the latest SDK developments, see the [Issues tab](https://github.com/xmtp/xmtp-web/issues) in this repo.

 To learn more about XMTP and get answers to frequently asked questions, see [FAQ about XMTP](https://xmtp.org/docs/dev-concepts/faq).